- Borrow & Request

 The Fred Bowman collection features digital surrogates of papers and photographs documenting the creation and expansion of one of Oregon's first post-Prohibition breweries: Portland Brewing Company.
 Co-founded in 1986 by Fred Bowman, Jim Goodwin, and Art Larrance, Portland Brewing Company's original brewpub location would not only help revitalize the Pearl District, but serve as a catalyst for the region's craft brew revolution.
 Collection items include digital copies of materials contained in Bowman's personal notebook, file folders, and photograph album.

-The Ruth Tibbits Tooze Papers are comprised of materials collected by Ruth Tooze from 1938-1940 during her tenure as Vice President of the Oregon Woman's Christian Temperance Union (WCTU).
-The collection includes correspondence, notes, typescripts, budget records, meeting agendas, pamphlets and leaflets, press releases, educational planning documents, songsheets, event programs, and newsclippings.
+The Ruth Tibbits Tooze Papers are comprised of materials collected by Tooze between 1938 and 1940, during her tenure as Vice President of the Oregon Woman's Christian Temperance Union (WCTU).
+The collection includes correspondence, notes, typescripts, budget records, meeting agendas, pamphlets and leaflets, press releases, educational planning documents, song sheets, event programs, and news clippings.

 In addition to several features written by Daly for the Oregon Brew Crew newsletters, the collection also includes an article written by Daly on Bulgarian beers that appeared in a student newspaper.
 A number of newsletter articles likewise document the OSU Fermentation Science program.
 Newspaper clippings focusing on the Portland homebrewing scene are also part of the collection.

-This collection contains publications and information on events (planning documents, promotional materials, correspondence).
+This collection contains records related to chapter administration, marketing and promotional materials, financial and banking information, event and course planning documents, and photographs.
 This collection is being processed and will have a complete guide to the materials soon.
+It is currently not accessible for researchers.

 Much of the research reflected in the records pertains to the development of new hop varieties and the management of hop diseases such as powdery mildew.
 Projects by researchers at OSU (including those with the USDA Agricultural Research Service) are featured prominently in these files, which include the work of Alfred Haunold, Cindy Ocomb, Ward Strong, Max Deinzer, and John Henning.